Navi Mumbai: Transport and infrastructure

 The Mumbai suburban railway network covers most of the populated regions of the city.
 The most important suburban stations are Vashi, Nerul, Belapur and Panvel.
 The stations are planned as major railway junctions.
-Panvel is the only mainline station and also the busiest railway station of Navi Mumbai.
-All outstation trains halt here for time periods varying from 5 to 20 minutes.
-It is an important junction, railway lines come and meet here and it is connected to almost all parts of India.
+Panvel is the only mainline station as well as the busiest railway station in Navi Mumbai.
+All outstation trains halt here for time periods varying from five to 20 minutes.
+It is an important junction; railway lines come and meet here and it is connected to almost all parts of India.
 A new broad gauge line is functional between Karjat & Panvel.

-Brihanmumbai Electric Supply and Transport (BEST) buses run from various area of Mumbai to Navi Mumbai & Navi Mumbai Municipal Transport (NMMT) buses run all over Navi Mumbai and various area in Mumbai, Thane, Bhiwandi, Kalyan-Dombivli-Badlapur, Panvel-Khopoli-Taloja, Uran-Ulwe etc. NMMT runs AC Volvo buses from Navi Mumbai to Mumbai, Thane and Kalyan-Dombivli.
-The Palm Beach Marg, a 10 km long six lane road connects Vashi to CBD Belapur running parallel to the Thane Creek.
+Brihanmumbai Electric Supply and Transport (BEST) buses run from various area of Mumbai to Navi Mumbai & Navi Mumbai Municipal Transport (NMMT) buses run all over Navi Mumbai and various area in Mumbai, Thane, Bhiwandi, Kalyan-Dombivli-Badlapur, Panvel-Khopoli-Taloja, Uran-Ulwe etc. The Palm Beach Marg, a 10 km long six lane road connects Vashi to CBD Belapur running parallel to the Thane Creek.

-NMMT Routes in Navi Mumbai

-BEST Routes in Navi Mumbai

-Auto rickshaws provide inter as well as intra nodal public transport across the city.
+Auto rickshaws provide inter- and intra-nodal public transport across the city.
 Taxis operating from designated taxi stands provide the means to travel to further destinations.
-Taxis charge a fixed rate approved by the R. T. O. details of which can be found on popular local transit apps of the city.
+Taxis charge a fixed rate approved by the R. T. O., details of which can be found on popular local transit apps of the city.

-Navi Mumbai has the largest container terminal in India, Jawaharlal Nehru Port at Nhava Sheva near Uran.
-It is well connected by road and rail, and handles approximately 56.13% of India's container traffic.
-The Chhatrapati Shivaji Maharaj International Airport, 30 km away, is the nearest airport to the city.
+Navi Mumbai has the second-largest container terminal in India after Mundra Port, Jawaharlal Nehru Port at Nhava Sheva near Uran.
+It is well connected by road and rail and handles approximately 56.13% of India's container traffic.
+The city will be served by the newly inaugurated Navi Mumbai International Airport.

-International Airport
+International airport

 The Navi Mumbai International Airport is being constructed in southern Panvel near Ulwe.
-It is being built through Public Private Partnership (PPP), with private sector partners having 74% equity and the Airports Authority of India (AAI) and Government of Maharashtra (through CIDCO) each holding 13%.

-The International Civil Aviation Organization (ICAO) has already given techno-feasibility clearance to the airport.
-The central government provided cabinet approval for the construction on 31 May 2007.
-The airport's construction was started in August 2021, and is expected to be fully operational by December 2024.
+The ₹16700 crore project is being executed by Navi Mumbai International Airport Limited (NMIAL), a special-purpose vehicle formed by the Adani Airports Holdings Limited and CIDCO.
+It is being built in three phases.
+The first phase features Terminal 1, designed to handle 20 million passengers annually.
+The foundation stone for the project was laid by Prime Minister Narendra Modi on 18 February 2018, and construction was started in August 2021.
+Phase 1 was inaugurated on 8 October 2025 by Prime Minister Narendra Modi, although flights have not begun.
+Following testing, operations are aimed to commence by the end of 2025.
+NMIA is set to become the first airport in the country with multimodal connectivity through metro, rail and road.
+The airport will be connected to three roads: NH 4B (348), the Sion Panvel Highway and through MTHL.
+The railway connection will be through Targhar railway station, and metro connectivity will be via Mumbai Metro Line 8 (Gold Line) and the Navi Mumbai Metro Line 1.